RTcmix/rtcmix.github.io/reference/scorefile/Minc.md

   - they are declared as part of the struct's declaration
   - they are called using the "dot" operator on a variable that has the struct type
-  - they can access, modify, and return the value of any of the member variables that are part of the struct
+  - they can access, modify, and return the value of any of the member variables that are part of the struct via the automatic 'this' variable

 ```cpp
 // Simple struct object which contains a count